Introduction

 - Product-specific limits on total dose or infusion rate, sometimes requiring multiple sessions.

-- Transient interference with serum iron indices after infusion, affecting follow-up testing.
+- Transient interference with iron studies (e.g., serum iron, ferritin) after infusion, which can complicate follow-up testing.

-- Uncertain infection risk in active systemic illness (discussed in detail below).
+- Potential infection concerns in the setting of active systemic illness (discussed in detail below).

-- Compared with IV formulations, oral iron remains less expensive and easier to administer, but is often limited by gastrointestinal intolerance and poor adherence.8
+Compared with IV formulations, oral iron remains less expensive and easier to administer, but is often limited by gastrointestinal intolerance and poor adherence.13

 - Interpretive Summary: